veronikapavlisin/data-migration-framework/README.md

 The migration framework was designed to safely process this workload while keeping the game servers operational and avoiding excessive database load.

+The batch processing and restartable execution model allowed the migration to run continuously while automatically recovering from occasional stalls or interruptions.

 ------------------------------------------------------------------------